backupbrew/switchbrew/SVC.md

     retail), unless: this is a software or hardware breakpoint, or a watchpoint, or \[4.0.0+?\] the process is attached and this is a Google PNaCl trap instruction (see LLVM source)
-  - PC doesn't point to a valid address in mapped-readable CodeStatic memory (i.e. this is the case for NRO and JIT memory) or this one of the following exceptions (it particular, that doesn't include FP exceptions occuring in CodeStatic memory):
+  - FAR doesn't point to a valid address in mapped-readable CodeStatic memory (i.e. this is the case for NRO and JIT memory) or this is one of the following exceptions (it particular, that doesn't include FP exceptions occurring in CodeStatic memory):
       - Uncategorized
       - IllegalState
       - SupervisorCallA32